DA0-DA0/pfpk/README.md

 wallet/unique private key (since a user can manually add a new derivation path to their wallet), it would lead to unexpected behavior to use the undesired public key for a chain.
 Thus, the user needs to explicitly choose which public key (and thus which address) to resolve their name to on each chain.
+This is called a chain preference.

 The nonce from the latest GET request must be provided to prevent replay attacks.